 After breakfast, take a train first to Matsumoto where you can spend the morning exploring fascinating castle town of Matsumoto, and visiting one of Japan's most intact and beautiful historic castles.
 Matsumoto Castle was built from 1592 to 1614 and is one of the best preserved 'Hirajiro' (castles built on the plains rather than atop a hill or mountain).
 It also has a moat, extensive grounds and scenic park, especially spectacular in cherry blossom season.
-After lunch, head onwards by train to Tokyo, where you stay in a Western-style hotel for your last night of the tour.
-Dinner is not included tonight as Tokyo offers an endless choice of restaurants.
+After lunch, head onwards by train to Tokyo, where you stay in a Western-style hotel for your last night of the tour and enjoy a final farewell dinner at a local restaurant.